yusuftuncay/AFK-Assist/README.md

 - Real-Time Log + Timers for Elapsed and Remaining Time

 ## ⚠️ Important
-- Game support for virtual input varies: Some accept mouse but not keyboard (and vice versa)
+- Game support for virtual input varies: Some accept mouse but not keyboard
 - Keep the game window focused and the cursor inside it for the simulation to work

 ## Technical Details